 #History of Placa Reial

-Between 1842–1848, a convent and then later converted into a theatre, was originally based on what is now known as Plaça Reial.
+Between 1842–1848, a convent and then later converted into a theatre.
+It originally based on what is now known as Plaça Reial.
 It was then designed by Francesc Daniel Molina Casamajó in the 19th century as a square to be inhabited by affluent families; its demise in class has corresponded inversely with its popularity.
 Following a complete renovation of the square in 1982, it is more popular than ever, both day and night.

 #Places of interest on Placa Reial